Karachays: History

+In 1930, the Karachay Uprising broke out as a reaction to Soviet collectivization policies.
+The forced seizure of land, grain requisitioning, and repression of rural elites sparked armed resistance among Karachay peasants, particularly kulaks and middle peasants.
+The uprising began in March 1930, with rebels seizing several key towns, including Mikoyan-Shahar (now Karachayevsk), Kislovodsk, and Batalpashinsk (now Cherkessk).
+The Soviet government responded swiftly, deploying Red Army forces to crush the rebellion.
+By April 1930, the uprising was brutally suppressed, with many insurgents executed or imprisoned.
+This event was part of the broader anti-Soviet resistance in the North Caucasus during Stalin's early rule.

 All Karachay officials were purged by early 1938, and the entire nation was administered by NKVD officers, none of whom were Karachay.
 In addition, the entire intelligentsia, all rural officials and at least 8,000 ordinary farmers were arrested, including 875 women.
 Most were executed, but many were sent to prison camps throughout the Caucasus.

 During the parade of sovereignties and the collapse of the USSR on November 30, 1990, KCHAO withdrew from the Stavropol Territory and became the Karachay-Cherkess Soviet Socialist Republic (KChSSR) as part of the RSFSR, which was approved by a resolution of the Supreme Council of the RSFSR on July 3, 1991.

-In 1989-1997, the Karachay national movements appealed to the leadership of the RSFSR with a request to restore a separate autonomy of Karachay.
+In 1989–1997, the Karachay national movements appealed to the leadership of the RSFSR with a request to restore a separate autonomy of Karachay.